syedimam78/Kubernetes/Ingress/README.md

+This folder is for ingress only.
+It has further folders of deployments and services.

+The requirement of customer is as follows.

+Customer needs to deploy two microservices sample-1 and sample-2 with 3 replicas.
+Both applications needs to be exposed to internet and to be accessed by using path based routing. devopsdummies.com/sample-1 devopsdummies.com/sample-2
+Customer also requires two more microservices sample-3 and sample-4 with three replicas.
+These microservices to be accesssed by usinbg subdomain as follows sample-3.devopsdummies.com, sample-4.devopsdummies.com

 # Kubernetes Ingress MiniKube

 Since we are using MiniKube here, we do not have any cloud env or public access at present.
 Two steps to be taken to make it work